kiubb02/detect_ripeness/README.md

 Working with the color alone is still really sensitive since a touch of red is already taken into consideration.
 (View: result.png in Color-Hue Folder)
 There we can see that it detects two "Ripe Strawberries" even tho I am just holding up one.
+Updated outcome can be seen in new image (2022-04-04)

 Tutorial I followed for setting up a Model through Tensorflow: https://www.youtube.com/watch?v=yqkISICHH-U